Current Students MENU

 How to Get a Parking Permit:

-It is the responsibility of all students parking a vehicle on any WVSU property (on or off-campus) to be knowledgeable of WVSU parking regulations.
+It is the responsibility of all students and employees parking a vehicle on any WVSU property (on or off-campus) to be knowledgeable of WVSU parking regulations.
 Click here for the Traffic and Parking Regulations booklet.

 Where to Park:

 Students who choose to park a vehicle at any WVSU location are required to have a parking permit displayed on the vehicle (lower right side of the front windshield) at all times including evenings.
-With a parking permit, students can park in any general use white lined lots/spaces.
+With a parking permit, students can park in any general use White lined lots/spaces.

 Temporary Parking Pass: